rpaquia/Machine-Learning-Project/README.md

 The project is organized into the following sections:

 1. **Data Collection and Preprocessing**: Details about how the datasets were obtained and prepared for analysis.
+In the preprocessing step, we clean the data by handling missing values, normalize numerical values to ensure uniform scales, and encode categorical variables as necessary.
+For the Kaggle Movies Dataset, we also adjust budget and revenue figures for inflation to enable accurate comparisons over time.
+Our Jupyter notebook, [Data Preprocessing and Exploration](https://github.com/arandersen/CSE_151_Project/blob/main/Project%20(2).ipynb), provides a detailed walkthrough of these steps.

 2. **Exploratory Data Analysis (EDA)**: Comprehensive exploration and visualization of the datasets to gain initial insights.